 This visa, sometimes referred to as the retirement visa, requires proof of sufficient ongoing financial means and private health insurance.
 No investment in Spain is required.

-You must demonstrate proof of regular income or assets equivalent to 400% of the IPREM.
-In 2025, the IPREM is €600/month.
+You must demonstrate proof of regular income or assets equivalent to 400% of the IPREM (Spain’s public income index) for the main applicant, plus an additional 100% of the IPREM for each dependent family member.

 Income must be backed by official bank statements, pensions, rental income, or investment earnings.
 Income from Spanish companies must not involve employment activities in Spain.